ElenaMikhaleva/QA_Phonebook/docs/STD_v2.md

    - whitespaces placement
    - emoji
    - control characters<br>
-  Confirm whether the system accepts and processes these format     s correctly during both registration and login.
+  Confirm whether the system accepts and processes these formats correctly during both registration and login.
 - **Preconditions:** user is not registered
 - **Test Data (Email):**
   1. pippin@hyphen-hobbiton.com - hyphen in domain